Series: Dragon Kin #0.2

 "A chest thumping, mead-hall rocking, enemy slaying brawl of a good book." --All Things Urban Fantasy on The Dragon Who Loved Me

-A Tale of Two Dragons started off somewhat rocky for me.
-There were some highs and some definite lows so much so that I started dreading the rest of the story and started skipping bits.
-Both Addolgar and Briath were enjoyable enough characters apart, but together when they (Briath especially) stopped their irritating dialogue and actions the story picked up for me.
+A Tale of Two Dragons by G.A.
+Aiken started off somewhat rocky for me.
+There were some highs and some lows for the characters within this story and I started dreading the rest of the story.